sonnyhughes/pdtest/README.md

-# Sandbox
+# Study Hall

-A playground for app developers.
-Sign up with Github, explore potential apps you would like to build, join a team, collaborate and begin the process of creation!
+Sign up with Github, submit study group topcs, join a study group, alert your classmates when it's time to meet up!

 ## Heroku Link